ablab/spades/assembler/manual.md

 Your comments, bug reports, and suggestions are very welcomed.
 They will help us to further improve SPAdes.
 If you have any troubles running SPAdes, please send us `params.txt` and `spades.log` from the directory `<output_dir>`.

-You leave you comments and bug repoers at [our GitHub repository tracker](https://github.com/ablab/spades/issues) or sent it via e-mail: <spades.support@cab.spbu.ru>.
+You can leave your comments and bug reports at [our GitHub repository tracker](https://github.com/ablab/spades/issues) or sent it via e-mail: <spades.support@cab.spbu.ru>.